The Faces Game

 A video-making activity for senior tamariki to learn about managing big emotions, and teach others to too.

 A fun activity to help tamariki overcome inhibitions and get to know each other better

-An activity to help Year 7 and 8 tamariki reflect on the people who are there for them, and the different roles they can play
+Previously called Got Your Back, this activity helps Year 7 and 8 tamariki reflect on the people who are there for them, and the different roles they can play.